About The Watermill Center Fall/Spring Artist-in-Residence Program

 In residence: October 9 – November 7, 2016

 Matthew Prest and Clare Britton’s practices move between live art, experimental theatre, performance art, installation and visual art.
 During their Watermill residency, the duo will test a process where ideas and concepts evolve from performed physical actions and tasks.
 Their work will involve using experiential and embodied methods of performance as a tool to develop video, installation and performance pieces while also exploring physical ritual, movement through landscape, and the relationship between the transcendent and the absurd.

 Clare Britton is an accomplished artist whose practice spans performance-making and visual art.
 In addition to her freelance work, she serves as Co-Artistic Director of Australian performance collective My Darling Patricia.
 Britton has received great critical acclaim as well as numerous design and theater awards.
 In 2014, she was the recipient of the Sidney Myer Creative Fellowship and in 2015, she completed her Masters in Studio Art at Sydney College of the Arts, University of Sydney.

 Image Credits: Headshot of Matthew Prest; Matthew Prest Performance ‘Bounce’ at The Watermill Center

 In residence: October 10 – November 7, 2016

-Andrew Ondrejcak (and collaborator Shara Nova of My Brightest Diamond) will explore themes of gender and identity in a new opera loosely based on Virginia Woolf’s Orlando.
+Andrew Ondrejcak (and collaborator Shara Nova of My Brightest Diamond) will explore themes of gender and identity in a new opera inspired by Virginia Woolf’s Orlando.
 While Ondrejcak writes, directs and designs, Nova composes the music and performs the title role.